Monitoring, Population enhancement

 Listing Under the Endangered Species Act

-Following a rigorous review of the best available scientific and commercial information regarding the past, present and future threats, as well as ongoing conservation efforts, the U.S. Fish and Wildlife Service listed two Distinct Population Segments (DPS) of the lesser prairie-chicken under the Endangered Species Act (ESA).
-The Southern DPS of the lesser prairie-chicken was listed as endangered.
-The Northern DPS of the lesser prairie-chicken was listed as threatened.
-The Service also finalized a section 4(d) rule designed to conserve the Northern DPS of lesser prairie-chicken while allowing greater flexibility for landowners and land managers.
+The U.S. Fish and Wildlife Service listed two Distinct Population Segments (DPS) of the lesser prairie-chicken under the Endangered Species Act (ESA) in 2023.
+The Southern DPS of the lesser prairie-chicken is listed as endangered.
+The Northern DPS of the lesser prairie-chicken is listed as threatened with a section 4(d) rule designed to tailor protections.

 The Southern DPS encompasses lesser prairie-chicken populations in eastern New Mexico and across the southwest Texas Panhandle.
 Habitat in this population segment is comprised largely of shinnery oak prairie.
 The Northern DPS encompasses lesser prairie-chicken populations in southeastern Colorado, southcentral to western Kansas, western Oklahoma and the northeast Texas Panhandle.
 This DPS includes the lesser prairie-chicken’s short-grass, mixed-grass and sand sagebrush sagebrush